ipleiria-ciic/adversarial-dcgan/README.md

 And that's it.
 The adversarial DCGAN pipeline is ready to go.

 ## Acknowledgements
-This work is funded by FCT - Fundação para a Ciência e a Tecnologia, I.P., through project with reference UIDB/04524/2020.
+This work is funded by [Fundação para a Ciência e a Tecnologia](https://www.fct.pt/) through project UIDB/04524/2020.